 TIMOTHY CLEVELAND, Professor (Ph.D., The Johns Hopkins University, 1986).
 Dr. Cleveland’s research interests include the philosophy of mind, contemporary metaphysics, philosophy of language, and philosophy of logic.
 As well as teaching courses in these areas of specialization he also teaches courses on philosophy of mathematics and philosophy and literature.
-Office: Breland Hall 318, (575) 646-4444, Email /
+Office: Breland Hall 318, (575) 646-4444, Email /Homepage

-LORI KELEHER, Assistant Professor (Ph.D., University of Maryland, 2007).
+LORI KELEHER, Associate Professor (Ph.D., University of Maryland, 2007).
 Dr. Keleher’s main research interests include ethics and moral philosophy with a special interest in international ethics and economic development.
 She also teaches courses in ancient philosophy, medieval philosophy, and philosophy and feminism.
 Office: Breland Hall 320, Email Website

-JENNIFER NOONAN, College Assistant Professor, (Ph.D., Massachussetts Institute of Technology, 1998).
+JENNIFER NOONAN, College Associate Professor, (Ph.D., Massachussetts Institute of Technology, 1998).
 Dr. Noonan’s research interests include metaphysics the philosophy of the cognitive sciences and the philosophy of language.
 She also teaches courses in feminism and the history of 20th Century philosophy.
 Email

-DANNY SCOCCIA, Professor (Ph.D., University of California at San Diego, 1985).
+DANNY SCOCCIA, Professor and Department Head (Ph.D., University of California at San Diego, 1985).
 Dr. Scoccia’s research interests include ethical theory, philosophy of law and social and political philosophy.
 He teaches courses in applied or substantive ethics, the philosophy of religion and the philosophy of the social sciences as well as in his area of specialization.
 Office: Breland Hall 328, (575) 646-1441, Email / Home Page

 JEAN-PAUL VESSEL, Associate Professor (Ph.D., University of Massachusetts-Amherst, 2003).
 Dr. Vessel’s research interests include moral philosophy, metaethics, philosophy of language and metaphysics.
 He is especially interested in the conceptual overlap between ethics and philosophy of language.
 Office: Breland Hall 324, (575) 646-2871, Email / Home Page